 Almost all the work on the site has been done by one of our developer, Brad Payne, who I cannot give enough kudos to.
 I have an idea and the next day it’s done.
 If we had to rely on my hackery I am sure the entire system would have crumbled like a virtual house of cards months ago.

-The internet can rest safely tonight knowing that a network architect I will never be :).
 I’ll try to explain what is going on.

 Fundamentally, there are three different technologies in play with the site; WordPress, Equella (our digital repository – I almost wrote Learning Object Repository <slap slap>) and a survey tool called LimeSurvey.

 We actually have 3 separate WordPress instances running, each taking on a slightly different role on the site.

 First, the entire open site is running on WordPress.
 It is the hub that we use to pull in a lot of information from the other sites.
 On this main site, we post stories, news, tutorials and other communicative types of content.
 We also have a couple of plugins handling some other functions on the site.
 I won’t go thru the entire list, but two that are quite important are BB Press and Wisyjja Newsletter.

 BB Press powers the open textbook faculty forums.
 We use the forums to support faculty who are reviewing or modifying an open textbook.

 Wisyja Newsletters is used to handle our textbook change notification mailing list.
 Every textbook in our collection has an associated mailing list which faculty can sign up for.
 We use these lists to send out notifications of textbook changes, or to send out information about ancillary resources that we might find which support the textbook.